 Coming to ATC Pirbright may be a new recruit's first time away from home.
 Army barrack accommodation is not like living at home, and recruits must learn new standards and rules of behaviour.
 But it’s comfortable and friendly.

 Recruits share accommodation with the other members of their section, but there is a reasonable amount of privacy for the individual.
 All the facilities are modern and well equipped, and female students have their own separate accommodation.

-2 Army Training Regiment (ATR) Pirbright has four units, they are all affiliated to different Corps but train recruits destined for all parts of the Army, Reserve and Regular, with the exception of the Infantry.
+1 Army Training Regiment (ATR) Pirbright has four sub-units.
+They are affiliated to different Corps but train recruits destined for all parts of the Army, Regular and Reserve.

 ATC Pirbright is near Woking in Surrey, about 35 miles from London.
 The postcode for satnav users is GU24 0QQ.

 The nearest railway station is Brookwood.
 The ATC operates a shuttle bus service on reporting days.
 Recruits arriving by rail are met at the station by a member of the ATC’s staff.